Pulling Apart 2-spheres in 4-manifolds: Pulling apart parallel --spheres

+In this section we prove Theorem~\ref{thm:parallel} of the introduction, which states that for a map $A_0:S^2\to X$ of a $2$--sphere in a simply connected $4$--manifold $X$ with vanishing normal Euler number, the homological self-intersection number $[A_0]\cdot[A_0]$ vanishes if and only if any number of parallel copies of $A_0$ can be pulled apart.

+Note that since the Euler number $e(A)$ of the normal bundle of a map $A:S^2\to X$ of a $2$-sphere in a $4$--manifold $X$ can be changed by $\pm 2$ by performing a cusp homotopy of $A$, the condition $e(A)=0$ can be arranged if and only if the second Stiefel-Whitney class $\omega_2\in H^2(X;\Z_2)$ vanishes on $[A]$ (see e.g.~\cite[Sec.1.3A]{FQ}).
+On the other hand, if $\omega_2([A])\neq 0$, then $[A]\cdot[A]$ is odd and hence not even two copies of $A$ can be pulled apart.

-In this section we prove Theorem~\ref{thm:parallel} of the introduction, which states that the order zero self-intersection number of an immersed compact connected surface $A_0$ in a simply connected $4$--manifold $X$ vanishes if and only if any number of parallel copies of $A_0$ can be pulled apart.
-The proof includes a geometric proof that boundary links in the $3$--sphere are link-homotopically trivial (Proposition~\ref{prop:boundary-link} below).
-We also give an example (\ref{example:parallel-counter-example}) illustrating that the conclusion of Theorem~\ref{thm:parallel} is not generally true in \emph{non}-simply connected $4$--manifolds.
+The proof of Theorem~\ref{thm:parallel} includes a geometric proof that boundary links in the $3$--sphere are link-homotopically trivial (Proposition~\ref{prop:boundary-link} below).
+We also give an example (\ref{example:parallel-counter-example}) illustrating that the ``only if'' direction of Theorem~\ref{thm:parallel} is not generally true in \emph{non}-simply connected $4$--manifolds.